WICG/scroll-to-text-fragment/security-privacy-questionnaire.md

 #### 2.2.
 Is this specification exposing the minimum amount of information necessary to power the feature?

 The feature itself does not expose information.
 The URL creator (e.g. a website providing a reference or a user sharing a targetText URL) adds some amount of information to the URL using this feature, but this is information expected to be in the target page.
+We have restrictions in place to prevent exfiltration of page contents using this feature:
+- Restricted to top-level frames (no iframes)
+- Restricted to non-same-page activations
+- Restricted to pages without an opener (no window.open)

 #### 2.3.
 How does this specification deal with personal information or personally-identifiable information or information derived thereof?